The University of North Carolina at Chapel Hill University Library seeks a

 knowledgeable, resourceful, and collaborative individual for the position of

-coordinate activities for the multi-year grant project, Content, Context, and
+coordinate activities for the proposed, multi-year grant project, North

 Under the supervision of the grant's principal investigator at the University